Dr. Maren Freudenberg

 M.A.
 Thesis: Images of the Self and Other in Chinese Canadian Literature

 August – October 2007: Research stay at the University of British Columbia, Vancouver, Canada

 October 2006: Ethnographic methods training with the department of Cultural Anthropology at the University of Trier, Germany, in Vietnam

-"Theories and Approaches in the Study of Religion", BA Course
+"Theories and Approaches in the Study of Religion", B.A.
+(Sociology, Religious Studies)

-"Qualitative Social Scientific Methods in the Study of Religions", BA Course
+"Qualitative Social Scientific Methods in the Study of Religions", B.A.
+(Social Sciences)

 "Religion and Gender - Perspectives on Historical and Contemporary Processes of Transformation", B.A. and M.A.
 (Religious Studies, Gender Studies)

 "Religion and Modernity: Europe, North America, the Middle East", B.A. lecture (Sociology, Religious Studies)